 The measured wall thickness shall be used to run an analysis to confirm that the pipe can withstand all loads resulting from operating conditions and external loading resulting from hot tapping.

-Hot tap welding or in-service welding should only start after wall thickness verification.
+Hot tapping should only start after wall thickness verification has been performed.

 5.3.7 Minimum Thickness of Branch Connection